gnowledge/gnowledge.github.io/index.md

 - Role of Shared Memory Space in Education
 - Roots and Branches of beingHuman
 - Cultivating and Recognition of STEM Habits/Practices

 ## Publications

 ### Contact
 Recommended way of contacting our team members is to join collaborative platform [COOOL STEMGames](https://stemgames.metastudio.org/), where you talk to all members of the community.
+Alternatively send us an email:
-Alternatively write to us addressed to **team AT gnowledge.org**.
+**team AT gnowledge.org**.